-This whirlwind of a year has given us plenty of challenges (to put it lightly!).
+The whirlwind of the past couple years has given us plenty of challenges (to put it lightly!).
 Here at Kombucha Kamp, we would still like to encourage you to take advantage of the holiday season as an opportunity to show gratitude, remind your loved ones that you care about them, and however you can, celebrate.
 Maybe it means inviting all the people you feel safe around to eat a grand meal, maybe it means getting together with a couple close friends, or maybe it means enjoying a holiday cocktail over Zoom.
-Whatever your holidays look like this year, we wish you happiness, health and wealth.
+Whatever vour holidays look like this year, we wish you happiness, health and wealth.
 We would also like to express our gratitude for keeping our small business alive throughout all the years - because people like YOU make sure that we'll be around for plenty more to come!
 Share which recipes you whip up for your holiday meals and on social media and tag @Kombuchakamp.